ibonnet/portfolio/politico/coding-exercises/exB/Readme.md

 ## Code

-## Documentation
+## Data Source
-This exercise uses <a href="https://ec.europa.eu/eurostat/databrowser/view/DS-057380/default/table?lang=en&category=ext_go.ext_go_detail">Eurostat data</a> which can be download <a href="https://www.politico.eu/wp-content/uploads/2023/03/07/Russia-trade-exercise-data.zip">here</a>.
+The data used in this map was obtained from <a href="https://ec.europa.eu/eurostat/databrowser/view/DS-057380/default/table?lang=en&category=ext_go.ext_go_detail">Eurostat</a> which can be downloaded <a href="https://www.politico.eu/wp-content/uploads/2023/03/07/Russia-trade-exercise-data.zip">here</a>.